NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 in the Python code).

-The three kinematic variables are referred to as `k1`, `k2` and `k3` in the plot files.
+The three kinematic variables are referred to as `k1`, `k2` and `k3` in the plotting files.
 For example, for DIS processes, `k1` refers to `x`, `k2` to `Q`, and `k3` to `y`.

 These kinematic values can be overridden by some transformation of